Elmer Drew Merrill: Harvard University

-In 1935 Merrill left the Botanic Garden and took a job as Administrator of Botanical Collections at Harvard University, a new position created to consolidate the supervision of eight separate Harvard botanical units.
+In 1935, Merrill left the Botanic Garden and took a job as Administrator of Botanical Collections at Harvard University, a new position created to consolidate the supervision of eight separate Harvard botanical units.
 A year after his arrival Merrill also became the Arnold Professor of Botany, and in 1937 the Director of the Arnold Arboretum.
 In his new roles Merrill devoted significant time to expanding the herbarium of the Arnold Arboretum and to research on Asiatic plants.
 Over the next ten years 220,000 plant specimens were acquired from all parts of Asia and the Asia-Pacific.
 Meanwhile, Merrill continued to publish numerous papers on Asia flora as well as articles dealing with the cultivation and dispersion of domesticated plants.
 During the Second World War he consulted with the United States War Department and wrote a handbook, Emergency Food Plants and Poisonous Plants of the Islands of the Pacific.

 In 1946, at the age of seventy Merrill retired from his administrative duties and became Professor Emeritus in 1948.
 He continued with his research at Harvard and traveled as much as his age and health would allow.
 One of his last major contributions was The Botany of Cook's Voyages and its Unexpected Significance in Relation to Anthropology, Biogeography and History, published in 1952.

-Merrill died on February 25, 1956, in Forest Hills, Massachusetts.
-His library of 2,600 titles was donated to the New York Botanical Garden and a fund was established to award an annual medal to “that individual within the entire field of botany irrespective of race, creed or nationality who was considered worthy of such an award”.
+Merrill died on February 25, 1956, in Forest Hills, Massachusetts, aged 79.
+His library of 2,600 titles was donated to the New York Botanical Garden and a fund was established to award an annual medal to "that individual within the entire field of botany irrespective of race, creed or nationality who was considered worthy of such an award".

 Recognition and honors

 Merrill was widely recognized for his many accomplishments.
 He received honorary doctorate degrees from the University of Maine in 1926, Harvard University in 1936, the University of California in 1936, and Yale University in 1951.
 He was a Guggenheim Fellow for the academic year 1951–1952.
 At various times he served as President of the Botanical Society of America, Acting President of the American Association for the Advancement of Science, and President of the New England Botanical Club, the American Society of Plant Taxonomists, and the International Union of Biological Sciences.
+He was a member of the American Academy of Arts and Sciences, the United States National Academy of Sciences, and the American Philosophical Society.